 When Linda got married she adopted her furry friend named McGee who was her companion and buddy for 18 years, and after his passing adopted four more dogs Oreo, Bear Charlie, and Max.
 Her excitement and love for animals grew deeper and she wanted to help the community in a bigger way and started fostering more than 30 dogs for many local rescues.
 She fostered for 3 years until she realized she could make difference in the Chicago land area and that is where Perfectly Posh Paws was founded from her love and her devotion to abandon animals.

 Our vision is to help promote all dog breeds as adoptable pets.
-We will work together with local communities, shelters and animal control so every animal we rescue can find their forever home.
+We will work together with local communities, shelters and animal control so every animal we rescue can find them a forever home.
 Our rescue plans on continually increasing our education on dog breeds that have negative perceptions attached to them.

 We will write educational newsletters, web articles, blog posts, twitter feeds and post positive family photographs including adding fun uplifting bully breed videos in order to breakdown these terrible myths.